Sustainability Governance Framework

 David King (m)

-Professor Sir David King is Emeritus Professor of Chemistry, University of Cambridge; Founder and Chair of the Centre for Climate Repair in the University; an Affiliate Partner of SYSTEMIQ Limited; and Senior Strategy Adviser to the President of Rwanda; the Foreign Secretary’s Special Representative on Climate Change 2013–2017.
+Emeritus Professor of Chemistry, University of Cambridge; Founder and Chair of the Centre for Climate Repair in the University; Chair of the Climate Crisis Advisory Group, an Affiliate Partner of SYSTEMIQ Limited; Senior Strategy Advisor to the President of Rwanda; and founder member of the Clean Growth Leadership Network; The British Foreign Secretary’s Special Representative on Climate Change 2013–2017.
 Nationality: British.

 Ndidi Nwuneli (f)

-Social entrepreneur and Founder of LEAP Africa and Nourishing Africa, and co-founder of AACE Food Processing & Distribution Ltd. (AACE Foods), an indigenous agro-processing company in Nigeria.
-She is also the managing partner of Sahel Consulting Agriculture & Nutrition, which works across Africa, transforming the nutrition and agriculture landscapes, via innovative ecosystem solutions.
+Social entrepreneur and Founder of LEAP Africa, Nourishing Africa and Changing Narratives Africa, and co-founder of AACE Food Processing & Distribution Ltd. (AACE Foods), an indigenous agro-processing company in Nigeria.
+She is also the managing partner of Sahel Consulting Agriculture & Nutrition, which works across Africa, transforming the nutrition and agriculture landscapes via innovative ecosystem solutions.
+She is the author of the book Food Entrepreneurs in Africa: Scaling Resilient Agriculture Businesses (Routledge, 2021).
 Nationality: Nigerian.

 Ye Qi (m)

 Director of the Institute for Public Policy at Hong Kong University of Science and Technology, and Cheung Kong Professor of Environmental Policy at Tsinghua University in Beijing (China).
-Before joining Tsinghua, he taught at Beijing Normal University, and the University of California at Berkeley (California, USA).
+Before joining Tsinghua, he taught at Beijing Normal University, and the University of California at Berkeley (USA).
 Nationality: American.

 Feike Sijbesma (m)

 Honorary Chairman of Royal DSM since March 2020, and former CEO between 2007 and 2020.
 In 2020, he acted as the Special Corona Envoy for the Netherlands.
-He is Vice Chairman of the Supervisory Board Royal Philips, a non-executive Board member of Unilever and a member of the Supervisory Board of the Dutch Central Bank (DNB).
-He co-chairs the Global Centre for Adaptation together with Ban Ki Moon and acts as an advocate and leader for business tackling climate change as Chair of the WEF Climate Leaders and his membership of the Board of Trustees of the WEF.
-Feike also contributes to the expansion of Africa Improved Foods.
-Nationality: Dutch
+He is Chairman of the Supervisory Board of Royal Philips, non-executive Board member of Unilever and member of the Supervisory Board of the Dutch Central Bank (DNB).
+He co-chairs the Global Centre for Adaptation together with Ban Ki Moon and acts as an advocate and leader for business tackling climate change.
+As co-chair of the WEF Climate Leaders and via his membership of the Board of Trustees of the WEF, he also contributes to the expansion of Africa Improved Foods.
+Nationality: Dutch.

 Sustainability Leadership Team